sidd2307/FindMeBySid/README.md

-# FindMe - Web Browser made using Google API(Rapid API) and React JS
+# FindMe - a light weight web browser

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).